jimm/crystal_port_midi/README.md

 To build the examples, run `shards build`.

-## Development
+## Development and Testing

 To run the tests, run `crystal spec`.

-When running tests on Travis CI, we limit ourselves to tests that do not return PortMidi errors.
+When running tests on Travis CI or CircleCI, we limit ourselves to tests that do not return PortMidi errors.
 That is because the installation of libportmidi available to Travis through `apt-get` is compiled with the `PM_CHECK_ERRORS` flag enabled.
 When an error such as an invalid device ID happens, the flag causes the PortMidi code to display a message, prompt the user to hit ENTER, and exit immediately.
 I can work around the prompt by running `/usr/bin/yes
 | crystal spec`, but I can't work around the call to `exit`.

 ## Documentation